grpc/grpc.io/content/en/blog/wireshark.md

 ![Protobuf-search-paths dialog](/img/wireshark_protobuf_search_paths.png)

-By selecting the **Load all files** option for the app's protocol directory you enable preloading of message definitions from the `addressbook.proto` file.
+By selecting the **Load all files** option for the app's protocol directory you enable preloading of message definitions from the `addressbook.proto` and `person_search_service.proto` files.

 ### Loading a capture file